MicrosoftDocs/windows-itpro-docs/windows/manage/appv-create-and-use-a-project-template.md

 # Create and apply an App-V project template to a sequenced App-V package

 **Applies to**
--   Windows 10, version 1703
+-   Windows 10, version 1607

-Starting with Windows 10, version 1703, you can save an App-V project template (.appvt) file as part of a sequenced App-V package, so it's automatically loaded every time the package opens for editing or updates.
-Your template can include general option settings, file exclusion list settings, and target operating system settings.

->[!NOTE]
->App-V project templates differ from App-V Package Accelerators because App-V Package Accelerators are application-specific, while App-V project templates can be applied to multiple applications.
+You can use an App-V project template (.appvt) file to save commonly applied settings associated with an existing virtual application package.
+These settings can then be applied when you create new virtual application packages in your environment.
+Using a project template can streamline the process of creating virtual application packages.
+App-V project templates differ from App-V Package Accelerators because App-V Package Accelerators are application-specific, while App-V project templates can be applied to multiple applications.
 For more info about Package Accelerators, see the [How to create a Package Accelerator](appv-create-a-package-accelerator.md) topic.

+>[!IMPORTANT]
+>In Windows 10, version 1703, running the new-appvsequencerpackage or the update-appvsequencepackage cmdlets automatically captures and stores all of your customizations as an App-V project template.
+If you want to make changes to this package later, your customizations are automatically loaded from this template file.
+If you have an auto-saved template and you attempt to load another template through the _TemplateFilePath_ parameter, the customization value from the parameter will override the auto-saved template.

 ## Create a project template
 You must first create and save a project template, including a virtual app package with settings to be used by the template.

+**To create a project template**

 1. On the device running the App-V Sequencer, click **Start**, click **All Programs**, click **Microsoft Application Virtualization**, and then click **Microsoft Application Virtualization Sequencer**.